travelmarx/scrapbook101core/docbuild/articles/item-document.md

 *Optional.*

 The description of the fields above is usually sufficient for programmers looking for an overview of the item document's structure, its fields and their values.
-Another way to approach "documenting" the {{site.sn}} item document is with a [JSON schema][json-schema], which would provide a more precise description of the JSON.
+Another way to approach "documenting" the Scrapbook101core item document is with a [JSON schema][json-schema], which would provide a more precise description of the JSON.
 Besides describing the JSON item document, the schema could also be used to validate any new block JSON as representing a valid item document or not.

-In the {{site.sn}} application, validation is done implicitly as the JSON is serialized from a class object and deserialized into a class object.
+In the Scrapbook101core application, validation is done implicitly as the JSON is serialized from a class object and deserialized into a class object.
 In other words, documents in our data store are valid JSON because they are created and edited via a fixed class (see for example the `Item.cs` class).
 In this situation, a JSON schema isn't as critical because we won't be encountering JSON that isn't in the context of this application.

 Consider the following simplified item document: